Emanuel-DSC/Moovera/README.md

 <br>

 ## About this Project
-Streaming movies app.
-You can create and login in your account, explore movies, search , add to favorites and play the "movie".
+Streaming app.
+You can create and login in your account, explore movies, search, add to favorites and watch.

 ## Observations
  Since the search bar its only to show the implementation of filtering , I made it filter only movies from POPULAR category. <br>
  TMDB can't share real movies links, so I used the same animation for every movie, just to show Media Player implemetation. <br>
- Couldn't find a way to reset password by phone number, so I "phone reset button" just for design purpose.
+ Couldn't find a way to reset password by phone number, so I let "phone reset button" just for design purpose.

 ## Why ?
-I decided to create "Moovera" to study Flutter and Dart.
+I decided to create "Moovera" to study Flutter and Dart, but I wanted an app more difficult to create than <a href="https://github.com/Emanuel-DSC/HeroDB">HeroDB</a>.
 Now it's part of my personal portfolio, so any feedback about the project, code, structure or anything else will be very welcome!

 email: emanuelldsc@gmail.com